Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Bear Record to What?

-The spirit, the water and the blood bear record of the fact that Yeshua the Messiah, the adopted Son of YEHOVAH God, is living his life over again in us.
+The spirit, the water and the blood bear record of the fact that Yeshua the Messiah, the adopted Son of YEHOVAH God, is living his life over again in those of us of Israel.
 John clarifies it in verses 11-12:

 But how do these three elements -- the spirit, the water, and the blood -- specifically bear witness to this basic biblical truth?

-"The Spirit beareth witness with our spirit, that we are the children of God" (Romans 8:16).
+"The Spirit beareth witness with our spirit, that we [of Israel] are the children of God" (Romans 8:16).

 Water is representative of baptism, which bears witness of the burial of the old self and the beginning of a new life (Romans 6:1-6).